Rajapavithra/Chat-Application-ReactJs-Socket.io/README.md

 How to Run the Project:

-  1)Open a terminal -> Navigate to client folder -> use 'npm start' to start the client.
+  1)Open a terminal -> Navigate to client folder ->do 'npm install' -> use 'npm start' to start the client.
-  2)Open another termila -> Navigate to server folder -> use 'npm start' to start the server.
+  2)Open another termila -> Navigate to server folder -> do 'npm install' -> use 'npm start' to start the server.
   3)Open the browser and run 'localhost:3000'(respective port) in address bar to open the webpage.
 4)To work with multiple clients open the url in multiple        browsers.

 Procedure to explore the project: